hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 <br/>

-This use case demonstrates use of patient summary during step 4 (Endocrinologist Retrieval) of the [Referral to Specialist and Allied Health consumer journey](https://sparked.csiro.au/index.php/sparked-products-resources/au-patient-summary-consumer-journeys/).
+This use case demonstrates use of patient summary during step 4.
+Endocrinologist Consultation of the [Referral to Specialist and Allied Health consumer journey](https://sparked.csiro.au/index.php/sparked-products-resources/au-patient-summary-consumer-journeys/).

 <div class="stu-note" markdown="1">